-- 1. The child is presented for enrollment after the first 120 days of a school year and meets one of the circumstances specified above for entitlement to initial entry; - 2.
+- The child is presented for enrollment after the first 120 days of a school year and meets one of the circumstances specified above for entitlement to initial entry; - 2.
 The child reached the age of four (4) on or before April 16; the child is presented for enrollment no later than the end of the first month of the school year; and the principal of the school finds, based on information submitted by the child's parent or guardian, that the child is gifted and has the maturity to justify admission to school.
-In making such a determination, the principal will follow guidelines established by the State Board of Education.
-The board regards admission of a four year old child to be an extraordinary measure and that should not to be used merely because the child is developmentally advanced.
+The board regards admission of a four year old child to be an extraordinary measure that should not be used merely because the child is developmentally advanced.
 In making such a determination, the principal shall follow guidelines established by the State Board of Education.